quesurifn/polyglot-schema-poc/README.md

 - Have the schema in `/schema/provider.json`
 - Have both package.json and go.mod in root
-- Have a github action to update version for both package.json and go.mod based on tagging
+- Have a github action to update version for both package.json (go packages already use git tags; https://github.com/marketplace/actions/automated-version-bump)
+- Publish package to NPM.
+The entrypoint is the JSON file.
+It's importable in TS as long as the `tsconfig.json` has `"resolveJsonModule": true`

 ## Result